What is a Commitment Ring?

 A stack of our Altair wedding bands microset with champagne diamonds, colourless diamonds and pink sapphires respectively

 The classic eternity ring style consists of a slim band encrusted with small diamonds, often microset.
-Depending on your budget, these stones could encircle the entire band or just half.
-Our Altair Full and Half Microset rings sparkle tirelessly and are available in a range of ethical gemstone choices, affording you the freedom to choose between a traditional finish or something slightly more colourful and fun.
+Traditionally, the diamonds or gemstones encircle the entire band, the endless nature of their sparkle symbolic of eternal love.
+However, if your budget doesn't quite stretch to a full band of stones, setting just the visible top-half of the ring is an option.
+Our Altair Full and Half Microset rings sparkle tirelessly and are available in a range of ethical gemstone choices, affording you the freedom to choose between a traditional finish or something colourful and fun.

 Our Artisan Filigree Wishbone Jacket Ring

-We've said it before and we'll say it again: There are no rules!
-Most people do choose to wear their commitment ring on their wedding ring finger, but that doesn’t mean you have to.
+Again, the choice is yours.
+Most people do choose to wear their commitment ring on the third finger of the left hand (i.e. the traditional 'ring finger'), but that doesn’t mean you have to.
 If your commitment ring’s likely to precede an engagement and you’re not keen on the idea of stacking your rings, why not simply wear your commitment ring on the ring finger of your right hand?
-Either that, or you could swap your commitment ring from left to right when the big question eventually comes.
+Either that, or you could swap your commitment ring from left to right when the question is eventually popped.

 If you have enjoyed this article and would like to learn more about ethical jewellery, make sure you sign up below to receive our newsletter and tell a friend about our services.
 Don’t forget to give us a call or drop us an email if you need further advice.